This set of Basic Civil Engineering Questions and Answers focuses on “Cost Effective Materials”.

 5. Fibre Reinforced Concrete (FRC) is used in:

-Explanation: It has superior fatigue, crack and impact resistance.
+Explanation: It has superior fatigue, crack and impacts resistance.
 Due to its high durability, it is used in roads, pavements, air fields, etc.

-6. Concrete hollow bricks has the following characteristic:
+6. Concrete hollow bricks have the following characteristic:

 a) Less thermal insulation

 Explanation: Standard size of hollow brick is 39x19x30cm compared to 19x9x9cm of normal red brick.
 It is bigger in size and helps in speedy construction.

 7. ___________ are widely used in rural areas for construction of walls?

 a) Red bricks